How to stay safe when a flood is threatening your home

 - Elevate furniture and electronics; set appliances on concrete blocks.

 - Inspect your sump pump and back-up batteries to make sure they’re operational.

 - Shut off utilities if the breaker panel could end up underwater.

 You might also want to consider sandbagging if there’s enough time before water reaches your area, says FloodSmart.gov.

 If your area floods, consider the National Weather Service’s advice on keeping everyone in your home safe:

 - Avoid electrical hazards.
 Don’t enter the basement, or any room where floodwaters cover electrical cords or outlets.

 - Stay out of floodwaters.
 Don’t walk or drive through them.

 Floods can happen anywhere, so it’s important to also consider whether you may need flood insurance — because homeowners insurance doesn’t typically cover flood damage.
-Contact a local insurance agent to discuss the risks in your area and the coverage you may need.
+Contact your local insurance provider to discuss the risks in your area and the coverage you may need.